heygrady/redux-selectors/docs/usage/with-mapStateToProps.md

 ## Wrapping `combineSelectors` in `withProps`

 If you want to use the props-creator pattern, you can save your self some trouble with `withProps`.
+It's the same as using `withArgs` as `USE_PROPS_AS_ARGS` as shown above.

 ```js
 import { combineSelectors, withProps, withState } from '@comfy/redux-selectors'